Amrita: Potion Of Immortality Consumed By Gods To Make Them Strong And Immortal

 Amitayus is shown holding a jar containing the elixir of immortality, amrita, in his lap. source

 These divine treasures include Amrita, the nectar of immortality.
-In the challenging process of the churning of the ocean, a huge mountain was used as a churning stick and the divine snake Adishesha (or Vasuki, one of the King serpents of Hindu and Buddhist religion) was used as the rope around the stick.
+In the challenging process of churning the ocean, a huge mountain was used as a churning stick, and the divine snake Adishesha (or Vasuki, one of the King serpents of Hindu and Buddhist religion) was used as the rope around the stick.

 Many things emerged from the Milk Ocean.
 Amrita also appeared, held in a cup by the divine physician Dhanvantari of the devas and an avatar of Lord Vishnu.
 The Amrita was in danger of being stolen by the antigods (asuras).
 To avoid it, the gods needed help from Vishnu, the Supreme Being and the "preserver" in the Hindu triad (Trimurti), in which Brahma and Shiva are also included.